kahinalrk/PFE/README.md

 ## Dataset
 The dataset used in this project consists of network traffic data.
 It includes both normal and attack traffic, enabling the model to learn the characteristics of each.

+## Results

+After training the model, it achieved the following performance metrics:
+Accuracy: 99.98%

 ## Acknowledgments
 - Ericsson for providing guidance and support during the internship.